thhdragon/ff5m/docs/PRINTING.md

 - `load_zoffset`: Load the saved Z-Offset value.
 - `z_offset`: Manually set the Z-Offset value.

+Macros:
+- `LOAD_GCODE_OFFSET`: Load and apply Z-Offset from mod's parameter
+- `SET_GCODE_OFFSET`: It's standard Klipper macro to apply Z-Offset, but it's also save value to the mod's parameter

 ## Nozzle Cleaning

 The mod provides several options for priming line and nozzle cleaning before a print.